 Many development organizations utilize a classic approach, such as the Iron Triangle, to influence quality.
 They either reduce scope, extend the delivery schedule, or throw more engineering resources at development.
 But none of those ultimately guarantees quality.
 Even if you limit the scope to a single function or use case, take an extra year to improve the efficiency of the code, and hire a hundred more developers, the quality of the finished application can still be poor.

-If engineering executives can’t manipulate the triangle to improve quality, what’s the key to ensure a high quality of software output?
+If engineering executives can’t manipulate the triangle to improve quality, what’s the key to ensuring a high-quality of software output?
 The answer is continuous testing.

 When businesses were mired in the waterfall of software creation, testing happened at discrete points, such as when a build was marked as “complete.”
 Once completed, the software could move into a QA group where it would be put through its paces.
 QA results would be passed back to the developers to fix before going through QA again until finally being released.